samevans77/kademlia-simulator/README.md

 # Kademlia Simulator

 Extension to the simulator created by datahop to include an implementation of the Rated List security mechanism.
 Created as a thesis as part of the University of Amsterdam's Security and Network Engineering MSc.
+You can see my thesis by reading ```RP2_SAM_EVANS.pdf```

 ## Overview